 The teacher is expected to straddle these three constituencies, landing in the middle of the Venn Diagram created by the intersection of these three spheres of influence.

 Back in the pre-Internet era, there was some research conducted to support the fact that although the teacher should operate according to these principles, many teachers reverted to the instructional strategy that was most effective for their learning, or, that was practiced by their favorite teacher in their learning experience.
-In other words, if the teacher liked lectures, and achieved high grades in classes that were lecture-based, they would be more prone to lecture than to allow children to utilize manipulatives to facilitate the learning about mathematical shapes.
+For example, if the teacher liked math lectures, and achieved high grades in math classes that were lecture-based, they would be more prone to lecture than to allow children to utilize manipulatives to facilitate learning about geometrical shapes.

 Speaking of shapes, note the triangle (or pyramid…or perhaps a tetrahedron) in this article’s featured image, which also figures prominently in the article regarding instructional strategies.
 It shows the effectiveness of instructional strategies on learners, breaking them into two distinct categories: Passive Teaching and Active Teaching.